 A: False – It is estimated that one percent of people have celiac disease, and another six percent are gluten-sensitive.
 However, the number of celiac disease diagnoses have increased four-fold in the past fifty years.

 Q: True or False: The resveratrol in a glass or two of red wine a day is good for your heart.

-Q: True or False: Agave syrup contains less fructose than other added sugars, so is a healthier substitute for things like high fructose corn syrup, honey, or table sugar.
+Q: True or False: Agave syrup contains less fructose than other added sugars, so it is a healthier substitute for high fructose corn syrup, honey, or table sugar.

 A: False – Agave syrup is 88% fructose, much higher than high-fructose corn syrup, honey, table sugar, molasses, brown sugar, or maple syrup.

 Q. True or False: True or False: You crave foods that contain the nutrients that you are deficient in.

 A. False – People who have pica crave clay, cement, and ice cubes when they are deficient in iron.
 People who need more sodium will want salty foods.
 Other than these two outliers, food cravings are emotionally based.